Updated on November 13, 2019

 You’ve setup your robot and remote PC, now the fun begins.
-Let’s visualize the robot laser data!
+Let’s visualize the robot laser data on our autonomous LiDAR mapping robot!

 If you’ve not already done so, power up your robot, initialize it and run the mapping script (see our Tutorials for more details).
 With the robot now running (and the on-robot lidar device scanning), follow this procedure: